XplaiNLP/xplainlp.github.io/README.md

 ## Contact

-If you have any questions or need further assistance, please contact **Jiaao Li** on our Discord channel,
+If you have any questions or need further assistance, please contact **Jiaao Li** on our Discord channel.

 ## Related Documentation